QualiSystems/Spirent-TestCenterController-Shell/README.md

 # Spirent-TestCenterController-Shell
-A cloudshell shell to enable work with TestCenter
+A Quali CloudShell shell to enable work with Spirent TestCenter (STC).